troglobit/web-server/README.md

-# Simple Web Server
+# The Webby Server

-This is a simple web server with a user-friendly UI, built with Python and the [CustomTkInter][1] library.
+Webby is a simple web server with a user-friendly UI, built with Python and [CustomTkInter][1] for the full cross-platform experience.

 It is recommended to use Python3 virtual environment for 3rd party software.
 This ensures proper versions of all dependencies are used,